mokurin000/arduino_esp32_maimai_monitor/README.md

 In this project, you could be notified in two ways: the LED at pin 2, and an external OLED screen.

 To upload the DX1.50 file, you must have [`arduino-spiffs-upload`](https://github.com/codemee/arduino-spiffs-upload) installed to `~/.arduinoIDE/plugins/`.

+## Development

+To have a better expierence than Arduino IDE, setup `pioarduino`, and reload window, wait for automatic installation.

 ## Function